Critically Endangered Turtles That Might Disappear Forever

 Dermatemys mawii (Central American River Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Dermatemys mawii, commonly known as the Central American river turtle, is a critically endangered freshwater species native to Central America.
-It is one of the few fully aquatic turtles in the region and is known for its nocturnal habits, making it unique among turtles in its…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Dermatemys mawii, commonly known as the Central American river turtle, is a critically endangered freshwater species native to Central America.
+It is one of the few fully aquatic turtles in the region and is known…

 -